|Home||AVA Events||AVA History in Pictures||AVA Virtual Art Gallery||AVA Community Art||AVA Member Links||PDF forms||Email Us|

 AVA Artists: Antigo Visual Arts is a group of diversified artists.
 Currently our membership includes painters working in mixed media, acrylics, oils, watercolors, pastels, pencil, mosaics and more.
 We also have potters, photographers, sculptors, woodcarvers, fabric artists, even metal fabricators.
 As you can see, regardless of your medium you are welcome to join AVA.

-2019 AVA Gallery Shows: In 2019, AVA is sponsoring three judged art shows.
-All three shows are open to the public.
+2021 AVA Gallery Shows: In 2021, AVA is sponsoring two judged art shows.
+Both judged shows are open to the public.
 You do not have to join AVA to enter your work in a judged art show, but entry fees are reduced for AVA members.
 AVA is also sponsoring a 2021 Holiday Gift Shop.
 The Gift Shop is only open to AVA members.

 Sell Your Work: Entries for all AVA shows must be priced.
 Details are on each show entry form.
 While AVA receives some income from its membership dues, it also depends on income from the sale of artwork to meet expenses.
 For this reason, we cannot accept entries that are NFS (not for sale).
 We ask our artists to price their work realizing that they will receive 75% of the price.
 The remaining 25% goes to AVA.
 Antigo Visual Arts then gives half of this amount or 12.5% to the Langlade County Historical Museum.

 AVA Awards: All judged shows feature ribbons and cash awards for first, second and third place.
 Honorable mention ribbons are given at the discretion of the judge.
 The amount of the cash awards is determined by the number of entries.
 Entry fees are the primary source of funding for the cash awards.